streamlit/streamlit/docs/theme_options.md

 ## base

-A much shorter way to define a custom theme that recreates the Streamlit Light theme as we did above is to write the following:
+An easy way to define custom themes that make small changes to one of the preset Streamlit themes is to use the `base` option.
+Using `base`, the Streamlit Light theme can be recreated as a custom theme by writing the
+following:

 ```toml
 [theme]